-When you are just starting in eCommerce, you need traffic, lots of traffic.
+When you are just starting in eCommerce and new App business, you need traffic, lots of traffic.

 You can build traffic over time, but you do not have time.